Ziggy Stardust Tour: 1973

 At the start of 1973, Bowie called his friend Geoffrey MacCormack, saying he wanted to expand the musical line-up on stage, and asked if he would be a backing vocalist and travel with him.
 Another friend, John Hutchinson was recruited as an additional rhythm guitarist; the pair had previously collaborated on the demo of "Space Oddity".

 The second US leg began in early 1973 with a sell-out show at the Radio City Music Hall, New York, on 14 February, which saw fans queuing at 2:30 pm for an evening show.
 Bowie's costumes were designed by Kansai Yamamoto.
 During the end of set, he collapsed and had to be assisted.
 The tour subsequently moved to Japan.
 Bowie then travelled by ferry across the Sea of Japan to Vladivostok, and travelled on the Trans-Siberian Railway to Moscow in order to get back to Britain.
 During this time, the Spiders from Mars complained they were still on the same wages as when they had started playing with Bowie despite multiple sold-out shows.
 They re-negotiated their fees with Bowie's manager Tony Defries, but this caused a rift in the band.

 The final leg of the tour covered the UK and began on 12 May 1973 with a concert at Earls Court Exhibition Centre in front of an audience of 18,000.
 Police forced the show to stop for 15 minutes while they battled with fans trying to storm the stage.
 Mick and Bianca Jagger attended the show.
 The concert was fraught with technical difficulties and an inadequate PA system, leading to disgruntled fans.

-The last performance was at the Hammersmith Odeon on 3 July and was filmed by D. A. Pennebaker.
+The last performance at the Hammersmith Odeon on 3 July was filmed by D. A. Pennebaker.
 Woodmansey recalled the show was one of the best the band had played, because it was close to their London base and almost the end of an exhausting tour.
 Towards the end of the show, Bowie announced "not only is it the last show of the tour, but it's the last show that we'll ever do".
 Ronson had been told in advance by Bowie that the Spiders from Mars would split, but the announcement took Bolder and Woodmansey by surprise.

+Aftermath

+By the end of the final leg, Bowie had grown weary of playing Ziggy Stardust, saying "I had an awful lot of fun doing [Ziggy] ... but my performance on stage reached a peak.
+I felt I couldn't go on stage in the same context again ... if I'm tired with what I'm doing wouldn't it be long before the audience realised."
+Bowie went to France to record his covers album Pin Ups in the second half of 1973, and then his album Diamond Dogs in early 1974.
+Bowie's next tour, a solo tour without the Spiders, was his Diamond Dogs Tour of 1974.